 “We need to step back and look at the more fundamental question: What was the author originally saying?
 We cannot simply read our own understandings into the meaning of a word or statement someone else wrote or said,” Kimball writes.
 “And when we look at some often bizarre-sounding parts of the Bible, we have to try to discover who the original audience was and view the text through their lens, not ours.
 If we don’t, the possibilities for confusion are endless.”

-Kimball’s practical four tips are worth the price of the book alone, but he also includes several helpful graphs (pages 31, 44) that would be useful to printout and place in one’s Bible.
+Kimball’s practical four tips are worth the price of the book alone, but he also includes several helpful graphs (pages 31, 44) that would be useful to print and place in one’s Bible.

-Most of the book is devoted to proving that much of the misunderstanding of scripture is due to not following one or all of his four points.
-Kimball sprinkles anti-Christian memes from the internet throughout the pages to show has easy it is to mock the Bible if we do not pursue a faithful reading.
+Most of the book is devoted to proving that much of the misunderstanding of Scripture is due to not following one or all of his four points.
+Kimball sprinkles anti-Christian memes from the internet throughout the pages to show how easy it is to deride the Bible if we do not pursue a faithful reading.

 “Remember, the Bible is easily mocked, but that’s only because we need to learn how (not) to read the Bible,” says Kimball.
 “When we pull out verses and fail to put in the time and effort to understand what a verse is trying to say to us, we can come up with some great anti-science (or anti-women, etc.) Bible memes, but they aren’t what the Bible is actually saying in those verses.”

-We appreciate his earnest writing as he employs his four tips in debunking the anti-women, pro-violence, and pro-slavery texts.
-Kimball is humble enough to admit that he struggles with certain passages and sometimes there are no good answers.
+We appreciate his earnest writing as he employs his four tips in debunking the seemingly anti-women, pro-violence, and pro-slavery texts.
+We also appreciate Kimball is humble enough to admit that he struggles with certain passages and sometimes there are not any good answers.

 How (Not) to Read Your Bible would work well for a small group study as each chapter ends with a summary of the main points discussed about in the chapter.
-Kimball is currently (August of 2021) working on a video curriculum that is expected to be released in January of 2022 while teaching aids are scheduled to be released in summer of 2021.
+Kimball is currently (August of 2021) working on a video curriculum that is expected to be released in January of 2022.
+Teaching aids are scheduled to be released in summer of 2021.

 KEY QUOTE: “If we don’t look at the context, we can easily come to all sorts of conclusions that don’t align with what the Bible is actually saying.
 The Bible is an ancient book written across centuries, and we must use the minds God gave us to examine these claims against the Bible to see if they are true and accurate in the way they are presented.”